 Margaret Knight noticed how difficult it was to pack items into the flimsy sacks she made while working in a paper bag factory.
-She remedied the problem by inventing a machine to fold and glue paper to create a flat bottomed bag that was sturdy and reinforced.
+She remedied the problem by inventing the machine to fold and glue paper to create a flat-bottomed bag that was sturdy and reinforced.
 She first created a prototype out of wood but could not obtain a patent until producing one out of iron.

 Knight put her plan into action, but while it was being made at a machine shop, Charles Annan copied the idea and received the patent instead.
 Knight sued Annan for copyright infringement and won due to her detailed sketches and plans.
 She later established her own paper bag company and enjoyed large royalty checks as a result.